luke-morris-27/project1/devlog.md

 ## For this session, I plan to complete the function that takes the user input, as well work on the function that processes the expressions and operands.

 ## End of session update at 3:44 PM: Added method to take user input.
 Started on function to evaluate expression.
 Have not run into a major problem yet, except that I don't know yet how I will program handling history references in operations, so I might need to do some more research for that.
 Next session I shall work more on that as well as parsing history references.

+# 10-22-2025 9:02 PM
+## For this session I am going to create the function that evalutates prefix expressions.
+I've written some notes and examples on the format of prefix to keep alongside me as I work on this part.
+I believe recursion may be the best way to implement this method so I can apply it to the next elements after the operand continuously.

+## End of session update at 11:30 PM: I have added the function that evaluates prefix expressions using recursion.
+It defers to two other function to perform the necessary operations depending on what expression it reads.
+It currently utilizes a yet-to-be-made function that I intend to make to evaluate operands and tokens, like multiplication or addition, in prefix.
+I added a function to parse references to the history as well, detecting strings that are [$digits].
+I need to test this function on a great number of combinations of test inputs to ensure it works correctly.
+Next I will make the function that evaluates operands.